iov-one/iov-core/README.md

 (Node 10 tested on many dev machines)

-**Windows note:** The development tools *definitely* work under windows in "Linux subsystem for windows" bash shell.
-They most likely work under cygwin as well.
-But they do rely on minor shell scripting.

 ## Gettting Started

 The best way to learn about code is to use it.